epandurski/swaptacular.github.io/_posts/2022-07-08-interest-rates-in-swaptacular.md

 published: false
 ---

-In Spectacular, the issuer of each digital currency can declare an interest rate which will be applied to all accounts in the given currency.
-For example: If I create my own currency, and I set an interest rate of 5% on it, then for everyone that holds my currency (and therefore I owe them something), every year, there will be an automatic 5% increase in the amount I owe them.
+In Spectacular, the issuer of each digital currency can publicly declare an interest rate, which will be applied to all accounts in the given currency.
+For example: If I create my own currency, and I declare an interest rate of 5% on it, then for everyone that holds my currency (and therefore I owe them something in return), every year, there will be an automatic 5% increase in the amount I owe them.

-The issuer can even set a *negative interest rate*.
-For example: If I set an interest rate of -5% for my currency, then every year, there will be an automatic 5% *decrease* in the amount that I owe to my creditors.
+The issuer can even declare a *negative interest rate*.
+For example:
+If I set an interest rate of -5% for my currency, then every year, there will be an automatic 5% *decrease* in the amount that I owe to my creditors.

 <!--more-->